Android 12 beta launches – here are 9 important changes coming to your phone

 First, how to get Android 12 – and why it's so difficult

 Downloading the Android 12 beta is not advised for consumers.
-This is strictly meant for experienced Android app developers, according to Burke.
+This is strictly meant for experienced Android app developers, according to Burke – developer builds aren't always stable and may not play nice with your existing apps.

 "Either way, once you’ve manually installed a preview build, you’ll automatically get future updates over-the-air for all later previews and Betas."